Helping Individuals Achieve A More Independent And Fulfilling Life.

 You are eligible to receive services if:

-• You reside in Pennsylvania and are registered with Philadelphia Mental Retardation Services (MRS).
+• You reside in Pennsylvania and are registered with Philadelphia Intellectual Disabilities Services (IDS).
 If you are not registered, PATH staff can help connect you with this governmental agency so that you can become registered.

-• You receive approval and PATH receives authorization from Philadelphia Mental Retardation Services.
+• You receive approval and PATH receives authorization from Philadelphia Intellectual Disabilities Services (IDS) and Pennsylvania Office of Developmental Programs (ODP)

-• This authorization allows PATH to provide this day service to you with no cost to you or your family.
+• This authorization allows PATH to provide this day service to you at no cost to you or your family.

 “You have helped Jenny so much!
 I can’t imagine her life without PATH.
 Many sincere thanks to all.”